PacketFabric/terraform-connectivity-cloud-router-nia/example/README.md

 curl -s localhost:8558/v1/tasks | jq .
 ```

-You can also login to [PacketFabric](https://portal.packetfabric.com/) to follow the progress.
+Tail the logs: `tail -f /var/log/cloud-init-output.log` and login to [PacketFabric](https://portal.packetfabric.com/) to follow the progress.

-**Note:** You can find the Terraform state file in `/home/ubuntu/sync-tasks/packetFabric-cloud-router/.terraform/`.

-7. Once the connection between AWS and Google Cloud is established, let's wait for the service to register automatically to the Consul server.
+5. Once the connection between AWS and Google Cloud is established, let's wait for the service to register automatically to the Consul server.

 Back on the Consul demo server, run `consul members` and confirm the new node has been added.